brucemack/brucemack.github.io/ampersand/index.md

 support the ability to open the network for **unsolicited** inbound traffic to your node.
 They really don't want you to be running servers.

+I've seen two common work-arounds for this problem:
+* Use of a VPN solution like Tailscale or similar.
+* Use of cloud-hosted intermediary "hub nodes."

+Both usually involve ongoing hosting costs and the second involves some added latency.

 There is a CGNAT (Total Wireless) 4G/LTE hotspot at my repeater site so I've been experimenting with solutions to this problem.
 What follows is a description of some IAX2 protocol extensions that I've implemented to solve the CGNAT problem for my nodes that use cellular hotspots.

-This borrows heavily from similar protocols used on the EchoLink network to solve the same problem.
+This concept borrows heavily from similar protocols used on the EchoLink network to solve the same problem.
 See the description of PING/OPEN/OVER [in my documentation of the EchoLink protocol](https://github.com/brucemack/microlink/blob/main/docs/el_supplement.md).